10 Sneaky Items That Belong Nowhere Near Your Bed If You Want Good Sleep

-We talked to Dr. Heather Gunn, PhD, an assistant professor at the University of Alabama and clinical psychologist with training in behavioral sleep medicine, about the items that can prevent or lessen healthy sleep.
+I talked to Dr. Heather Gunn, an assistant professor at the University of Alabama and clinical psychologist with training in behavioral sleep medicine, about the items that can hinder healthy sleep.

 Here are 10 things that belong nowhere near your bed, in the name of better, more comfortable sleep: